Steve Kornacki

-Stephan Joseph Kornacki (born August 22, 1979) is an American political journalist, writer, and television presenter.
+Stephan Joseph Kornacki Jr. (born August 22, 1979) is an American political journalist, writer, and television presenter.
 Kornacki is a national political correspondent for NBC News.
-He has written articles for Salon, The New York Observer, The Wall Street Journal, The New York Times, New York Daily News, the New York Post, The Boston Globe, and The Daily Beast.
-Kornacki is the multimedia anchor and data analyst for much of MSNBC's The Place for Politics campaign coverage, which airs during Election Day in the United States since 2016.
+He has written articles for Salon, The New York Observer, The Wall Street Journal, The New York Times, New York Daily News, New York Post, The Boston Globe, and The Daily Beast.
+Kornacki was the multimedia anchor for much of MSNBC's The Place for Politics campaign coverage, having led the network's analysis of voting results for Election Day in the United States from 2014 to 2024.

 Early life and education

 Kornacki was born in Groton, Massachusetts, to Stephan Joseph Kornacki Sr. and Anne Bernadette (Ramonas).
 He has an older sister, Kathryn Kornacki, born in January 1978, who is a professor at Caldwell University.
 He went to Groton-Dunstable Regional High School.
 Kornacki attended Boston University and graduated with a degree in film and television.